I’ve reviewed a number of websites offering up free images for commercial use in businesses. This means the site has to:

 There are two attributions one must look out for if using images for business needs.
 These include Non-Commercial (NC) meaning not used for business intentions and No Derivative Works (ND) which permit only the original work to be utilised.
 To ensure 100% that media you wish to use is not restricted in any way, confirm the licence is a CC0, which waves all rights of the creator in the public domain.
 Another license with limited requirements is CC BY, which means users can edit the work and use it for commercial benefit, as long as attribution to the original work is followed.
 For more info on creative comms, click here.

 What does Royalty Free mean?

-This refers to a piece of media being free of copyright, so that it may be used without having to pay royalty charges or a license fee; however, they may be a one off payment to obtain the image (this is what I noticed on many sites promoting RF images).
-Please note that with royalty free image “the owner still has copyright, they just grant you a license to use it without having to pay any ongoing royalties” reports Dan Barker.
+This refers to a piece of media being free of copyright, so that it may be used without having to pay royalty charges or a licence fee; however, they may be a one-off payment to obtain the image (this is what I noticed on many sites promoting RF images).
+Please note that with royalty free image “the owner still has copyright, they just grant you a licence to use it without having to pay any ongoing royalties” reports Dan Barker.

 What other sites exist?
 Please help me!

 I’m sure I’ve missed out on a few favourites, if you can leave a comment I’ll be sure to add it to the list asap.